simonmichael/hledger_site/src/faq.md

 - hledger always splits multi-day time sessions at midnight, showing accurate per-day amounts.
   Ledger does this only with the `--day-break` flag.

-### How else is hledger different from Ledger/Beancount/GnuCash/Quicken/X... ?
+### How is hledger different from / interoperable with ... ?

 Look for: